poetry out loud

 Participation in Poetry Out Loud begins at the classroom level around the country.
 Teachers engage students through instruction in poetry and performance and organize contests involving one or more classes.
 Winners advance to the state finals, and the state champion advances to the national finals in Washington, D.C.

-Congratulations to Mapenzi Selemani, 2025 Vermont Poetry Out Loud Champion
+2026 Vermont Poetry Out Loud Finals!

 Previous Poetry Out Loud winners